dry-rb/dry-rb.org/source/gems/dry-validation/basics/working-with-schemas.html.md

 layout: gem-single
 ---

 A schema is an object which contains a list of rules that will be applied to its input when you call a schema.
-It returns a `result object` which provides an API to retrieve `error messages` and access to the validation `output`.
+It returns a `result object` which provides an API to retrieve `error messages` and access to the validation output.

 Schema definition best practices: